kojamad28/postgres-django-strawberry/README.md

-# Basic Postgres Python
+# Postgres Django Strawberry

-This repository provides a basic python environment connected with PostgreSQL database.
+This repository provides a django project template using strawberry connected with PostgreSQL database.